fmalina/revisions-blocl/activism/thinklikecommoner.md

 organizations are not going to set enforceable limits on global carbon emissions, for example, or prevent the destruction of fisheries, coral reefs and biodiversity loss, all problems that span political jurisdictions.
-These issues have been festering for decades; the Market/State just can’t bring itself to set meaningful limits on the commercial activity that’s exacerbating them.
+These issues have been festering for decades; the Market/State just can't bring itself to set meaningful limits on the commercial activity that’s exacerbating them.

 Market culture has insidiously narrowed our imaginations.
 By privileging the